 \mypara{Few Actors Manipulation.} The analysis of participant patterns further confirms the coordinated nature of these manipulations.
 On average, each LPI operation involves just 1.96 participants, with 66.67\% of events carried out by a single actor.
 This trend is consistent across all blockchains studied, highlighting how vulnerable low-liquidity pools are to price manipulation by individual actors.

-\mypara{Targets Are Old Tokens.} Unlike other manipulation techniques that frequently target newly launched tokens~\cite{cernera2023token,cernera2023ready}, LPI occurs predominantly at the more mature stages of the lifecycle of a token.
-Only 2 meme coins experience manipulation within their first month after launch, and only 9 tokens are manipulated within their first 90 days.
+\mypara{Targets Are Old Tokens.} Unlike other manipulations that target newly launched tokens~\cite{cernera2023token,cernera2023ready}, LPI occurs predominantly at the more mature stages of the lifecycle of a token.
+Only 2 meme coins experienced manipulation within their first month, and only 9 within their first 90 days.
 The median time to manipulation is 209 days after token creation, suggesting that manipulators specifically seek out older tokens that never gained significant traction.
 These tokens present ideal targets as they appear more legitimate due to their longer existence while still maintaining the low liquidity pools necessary for effective price manipulation.
 This temporal pattern is particularly different on Solana, where tokens are targeted much earlier, with a median of just 115 days, compared to tokens on other blockchains, which have a median of over 163 days.

 These results reveal that LPI is one of the most capital-efficient market manipulation strategies.
 With a relatively small investment, a single actor can drive significant artificial price increases, producing misleading price charts that attract unwary investors looking for high-growth opportunities.